JEscobar270180/SlidingforAnesthesia/README.md

 gender = 1; %Female 1 Male 2

-with this information the model can be created for each patiennt,
+with this information the model can be created for each patient,

-4. Run the simulink file, the controllers signals are now visible in the Scopes,
+4. Run the Simulink file, the controllers signals are now visible on the Scopes,

 5. For more patients, you can copy-paste a controller and create a new .m file with the information of the patient.